COURTNEY ARMSTRONG, LPC, MHSP

 Terry’s Relational Life Institute grew out of his extensive and empathic experience.
 He teaches people how to make their relationships work by providing products and services designed to teach the principles of Relational Life™, so that everyone can enjoy full respect living and craft a healthy life legacy.

-Financial: Terry Real, LICSW, is the founder of Relational Life Institute.
-Terry receives a speaking honorarium from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Financial: Founder: Terrence Real is the founder of Relational Life Institute.
+He receives royalties as a published author.
+Terrence Real receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

-Non-financial: Terry Real, LICSW has no relevant non-financial relationships.
+Non-financial: Terrence Real has no relevant non-financial disclosures.

 RICHARD SIMON, PH.D.